FertigLab/CoGAPSGuide/optionb.md

 from analysis_functions import *
 ```

-?Troubleshooting
+<strong><a href="/CoGAPS/troubleshooting/#procedure-1b" target="_blank">TROUBLESHOOTING</a></strong>

 8 .
-Please skip to the section above titled, “<strong>Analyzing the PyCoGAPS Result</strong>” in Procedure 1 Option A Step 13 to continue following the analysis and visualization workflow.
+Please skip to the section above titled, “<strong>Analyzing the PyCoGAPS Result</strong>” in <a href="/CoGAPS/optiona/#analyzing-the-pycogaps-result" target="_blank">Procedure 1 Option A Step 13</a> to continue following the analysis and visualization workflow.

-###Table 2: Key parameters for CoGAPS/PyCoGAPS and guidance on setting their values.
+### Table 2: Key parameters for CoGAPS/PyCoGAPS and guidance on setting their values.

 | **Parameter**         | **Description**                                                                                                                                         | **Guide to Setting**                                                                                                                                                                                                                                                                                                                                            |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------------------------------------|-----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|